Learn to Dive Lessons(5-11)

 SOME INTERESTING QUESTIONS TO PONDER...

 Does Valley Dive promote 20 hours commitment?

-Depends upon what age an athlete wishes to become an Athlete.
+Wholly depends upon what age an athlete wants to become an Athlete.

 We design a program around age appropriate commitment, ability,

 Physical aptitude, and desire, which change as Athlete matures.

 Will it be inexpensive?